satel31/satel31/README.md

 ### Hi there 👋

 My name is Tatiana and I'm a Python Developer.
-I'm from Russia, living in Yaroslavl.
+I'm from Russia.

 - 🌱 I’m currently also learning HTML and CSS
 - 📫 You always can reach me: